Kwpolska/chriswarrick.com/stories/contact.rst

 * **by mail** — kwpolska [using Google apps at] kwpolska.tk (or kwpolska [using the great services at] gmail.com)
 * by Jabber/XMPP/Google Talk — kwpolska \[using the great services at\] gmail.com
-* by Gadu-Gadu, the world&#8217;s worst communicator — seven million five hundred twenty-one thousand four hundred five
+* by Gadu-Gadu, the world’s worst communicator — seven million five hundred twenty-one thousand four hundred five
 * **by IRC** — Kwpolska@freenode; Kwpolska@rizon.
 * **by Twitter** — `@Kwpolska <https://twitter.com/Kwpolska>`_